masashitsubaki/CPI_prediction/README.md

 ## Training of our neural network using your CPI dataset
-In the directory of dataset/human/original, we now have the original data "smiles_sequence_interaction.txt" as follows:
+In the directory of dataset/human or celegans/original, we now have the original data "smiles_sequence_interaction.txt" as follows:

 ```